openhie/covid19-casereporting/README.md

 <br> </br>
 - Bind various existing field of type Codeable concept, to a custom Valueset  - avoid declaring new extension?  -> DONE
 - Add a custom description for an existing field
-- Adding comment/description to extensions
 - Identify existing FHIR/LOINC value sets which could be re-used
-- Add LOINC Codes to identify fields
-- Identify loinc codes to be used in value-sets
 - Update Layout of the Index page
-- Make exmaples navigable - refer to hiv-ig
-- Test examples
+- Test validate the examples on a server